wilson-lyc/Scent4You/README.md

 - Data coverage: Limited coverage of perfumes currently available for sale.
 - Cross-language mapping: Currently focused on Chinese; cross-language note mapping requires further improvement.
 - Future directions: Incorporate user profiling and personalized weight learning, cold-start strategies, and broader in-catalog data sources.

+## Acknowledgments
+This project employed AI tools, including [DeepSeek](https://chat.deepseek.com/), [Doubao](https://www.doubao.com/chat), [Microsoft Copilot](https://copilot.microsoft.com/chats), [ChatGPT](https://chatgpt.com/) and [Qwen](https://chat.qwen.ai/) to assist in the generation of code and the preparation of the report.
+All AI‑generated content was carefully reviewed, validated, and integrated by our group, and has been adopted as part of the final outcomes of this study.